Culinary Arts Schools in Washington

 507 Culinary Arts students earned their degrees in the state in 2018-2019.

-As a degree choice, Culinary Arts is the 14th most popular major in the state.
+A Culinary Arts major is the 14th most popular major in this state.

 In Washington, a culinary arts major is more popular with women than with men.

 The racial distribution of culinary arts majors in Washington is as follows:

 - White: 54.2%

 - Non-Resident Alien: 5.3%